Classes in celestial navigation and related topics

 In June 2004, I gave the Susan P. Howell Memorial Lecture on the topic of Lunars focusing on the use of lunars aboard the Boston trading vessel Reaper in 1809-1810.
 The logbook of this voyage is in the research collection at Mystic Seaport.

-I have organized "Navigation Weekend" conferences in 2006, 2008, 2010 bringing together navigation enthusiasts, scholars in the history of astronomy, and practical navigators to the Planetarium at Mystic Seaport.
+I have organized "Navigation Weekend" conferences in 2006, 2008, 2010 and 2017 bringing together navigation enthusiasts, scholars in the history of astronomy, and practical navigators to the Treworgy Planetarium at Mystic Seaport.
 I also did numerous presentations of my own at these conferences on lunars, the history of the Nautical Almanac, and other topics.

 Experience at Mystic Seaport